JohnLCaron/egk-ec/docs/CommandLineInterface.md

 <img src="./images/Workflow.svg" alt="Workflow" width="1200"/>

-1. **Create a Manifest record**
+1. **Create an Election Manifest record**
-   1. Generating a real Manifest by election officials is outside the scope of this library.
+   1. Generating a real Election Manifest by election officials is outside the scope of this library.
 That is to say, you must figure out what that looks like yourself, and use it as input to the library.
-   2. Create a manifest in code with the _org.cryptobiotic.eg.election.Manifest_ classes, and write it out with a Publisher.
+   2. Create an election manifest in code with the _org.cryptobiotic.eg.election.Manifest_ classes, and write it out with a Publisher.
-   3. Create a fake manifest for testing with [_RunCreateTestManifest_ CLI](#create-a-fake-election-manifest).
+   3. Create a fake election manifest for testing with [_RunCreateTestManifest_ CLI](#create-a-fake-election-manifest).
-   4. Use an existing fake manifest for testing in _src/commonTest/data/startManifest/manifest.json_.
+   4. Use an existing fake election manifest for testing in _src/commonTest/data/startManifest/manifest.json_.

 2. **Create an ElectionConfig record**
-   1. Create an ElectionConfig record from a Manifest and configuration values using [_RunCreateElectionConfig_ CLI](#create-an-election-configuration)
+   1. Create an ElectionConfig record from an Election Manifest and configuration values using [_RunCreateElectionConfig_ CLI](#create-an-election-configuration)

 3. **Run the KeyCeremony**
    1. Create an ElectionInitialized record and decrypting trustees from an ElectionConfig by running a KeyCeremony with